keithalewis/papers/arxiv/um.md

 expected value of deflated future cash-flows, à la Dodd-Graham.
 We can assume $D_0 = 1$ by dividing all deflators by $D_0$.

-One consequence of the displated equation above and the definition of value and amount is
+One consequence of the displayed equation above and the definition of value and amount is
 $$
 V_t D_t = E[V_v D_v + \sum_{t < u \leq v}A_u D_u \mid \mathcal{A}_t].
 $$